 It all starts with the job description: In order for your resume to be a good match for the job, it's important to know the employer's wants and requirements for the position.
 Jot down a list of major keywords as you read through.
 Or, highlight key phrases on a printed out copy of the resume.

 Read Your Resume

 Now that you have a sense of what skills and abilities the position calls for, read your resume.
 Do you have this experience listed?

 In a general resume, you may try to draw attention to all sorts of positive aspects of your experience, from your leadership abilities to your project management to your skills with metrics or your ability to please clients.

-But with a job description available, you can sharpen your resume's focus.
-Rather than a scattershot approach, you can narrow in on what the employee wants.
+With a job description available, you can sharpen your resume's focus.
+Rather than a scattershot approach, you can narrow in on what the employer wants.

 It's not only a matter of if you have the key qualifications listed, but where.
 Hiring managers and interviews have a tendency to scan quickly, and not read thoroughly, so make sure important details are listed on the top half of the page, and not the bottom (or second page).

 Here's information on how to match your qualifications to a job description.

 Update These Key Sections